gopasspw/gopass/README.md

 - [ ] Better and more fine grained ACL
 - [ ] Be nicely usable by semi- and non-technical users

 *Note: Being 100% pass compatible was a milestone, not a promise for the future.
 We will eventually diverge from pass to support more advanced features.
-This will break compatiblity.*
+This will break compatibility.*

 ## Further Reading